scholarsmate/omega-edit/README.md

 ### Install the core library:

 We're installing in a directory named `_install` in the root of the repository.
-This is is where the Scala server will look for the shared library by default or it can use the OE_LIB_DIR environment variable if different than the default location.
+This is where the Scala server will look for the shared library by default or it can use the OE_LIB_DIR environment variable if different than the default location.
 If you just want to use the library itself, you can install it anywhere you like (e.g., `/usr/local`).